datamindedbe/lighthouse/README.md

 ## Online Documentation

 This README file only contains basic instructions.
-A website is under-construction and will provide more information and examples.
+Here is a more complete tutorial: https://datamindedbe.github.io/lighthouse/tutorial/